Is your product market ready?

 This kind of setting is like a test-market or market research, but with real customers in a real setting.
-The advantage of participating in trade fairs and exhibitions is that you’ll get to know the user response to your product in real time, which lends you some buffer time to improve it in accordance to user expectations.
+The benefits of participating in trade fairs and exhibitions, especially if you own a small business, is that you’ll get to know the user response to your product in real time, which lends you some buffer time to improve it in accordance to user expectations.

 As for what could be the usual questions on the minds of the users, here are a few examples - Will the product be a worthwhile investment?
 Will it fulfil a genuine need?
 What is the actual product quality versus the perceived quality?
 The true test of a product is whether a customer will be willing to part with their money for it.

 Needless to say, the actual sales at such venues is a very realistic indicator of where your product stands.
 This kind of a platform also provides you with an interactive platform to communicate with potential customers.

 You can collect valuable feedback and inputs on your product and its packaging, quality, pricing, ingredients and many other associating factors.
 More importantly, you can also discover what the obstacles are in its sales path, if there are any.

 And if people do take the product home, do some of them contact you for a repeat order?
 This can be an important indicator of the post sales quality of the product.
 All these inputs can help you fine-tune your product or service for maximum satisfaction, at a low operational cost.

 2. Make an assessment of your product’s demand